 There is a slight misunderstanding in the modern classification of gemstones.
 The precious/semi-precious classification is believed outdated, and today there are no strict rules on which gem has to be considered precious or not.

 The traditional perception of the precious stones term stands for only four gemstones, which are diamond, ruby, sapphire, and emerald.
 Jade, pearls, and alexandrite are sometimes listed additionally.
 Modern gemmology lists around 300 gemstones without separation into precious and semi-precious stone groups.

 A reasonable question can arise from your side.
 So what is the modern classification of gemstones?
 Unfortunately, there is no multifunctional classification of gemstones.
 There are some reasons for it we will shed light on.

-Precious and semi-precious groups were used since antiquity when the main characteristic of gemstone was color.
-It led to some huge inconsistencies, for instance, when spinel was commonly mistaken with ruby.
+Precious and semi-precious groups were used since antiquity when the main characteristic of gemstones was color.
+It led to some huge inconsistencies, for instance, when spinel was commonly mistaken for ruby.

 Another argument that this division is archaic is the price.
 Precious stones were considered to be the most expensive; however, some gems which are in the semi-precious group can be far more expensive and rarer than diamonds.

 An additional reason for the mess above is that the gemstone itself is not defined precisely.
 Gemstone is considered to be a mineral, natural organic material (like pearls or corals) or rocks (lapis lazuli, charoite), or mineraloids (opal) which are rare, durable, and beautiful.

 Even if we close our eyes to organic material and the rocks present, the question of how we should measure beauty remains open.
 So an attempt to classify gemstones will be strongly dependent on a subjective understanding of beauty.